OpenEvalProject/evals/manuscripts/elife-43244/v1/manuscript.md

 Our results show that RPN4 overexpression protects against ER stressors and cytosolically mislocalized secretory proteins, suggesting that it counteracts folding stress in the ER and the cytosol.
 To test this notion, we used reporters for three different stress response pathways: the HAC1 splicing reporter for the UPR, a heat shock element (HSE) reporter for the Hsf1-dependent heat shock response (Zheng et al., 2016) and an HSP12 reporter for the Msn2/4-dependent general stress response (Pincus et al., 2014).
 The transcription factors Msn2 and Msn4 are kept inactive by PKA (Görner et al., 1998).
 Stress conditions inhibit PKA, resulting in derepression of Msn2/4 and induction of genes such as HSP12 (Pincus et al., 2014).
 Although Hsf1 and the PKA-Msn2/4 pathway respond to prolonged ER stress (Liu and Chang, 2008; Pincus et al., 2014), they monitor the folding environment in the cytosol, and we employed the HSE and HSP12 reporters to read out cytosolic protein homeostasis.
 We introduced the reporters into ∆hac1 cells that did or did not overexpress RPN4, induced ER stress by ngCPY* expression and determined reporter activity.
 Expression of ngCPY* activated all three reporters, which was attenuated by RPN4 overexpression (Figure 7E).
 This result shows that Rpn4 can indeed improve protein homeostasis in both the ER and the cytosol.

-## Multiple signaling pathways mediate RPN4 induction by ER stress
+### Multiple signaling pathways mediate RPN4 induction by ER stress

 Finally, we investigated through which signaling pathways ER stress induces the RPN4 gene.
 The RPN4 promoter contains well-characterized binding sites for Pdr1/3, Yap1 and Hsf1, called the Pdr1/3 response element (PDRE), Yap1 response element (YRE) and heat shock element (HSE), respectively (Owsianik et al., 2002; Hahn et al., 2006).
 To test the relevance of these binding sites, we generated RPN4 reporters in which different RPN4 promoter variants controlled expression of the fast-maturing fluorescent protein mNeonGreen and measured mNeonGreen levels by flow cytometry.
 Steady-state activity of the RPN4 reporter was essentially unchanged by mutation of the two PDREs or the YRE but was reduced by 40% upon mutation of the HSE (Figure 8A).
 Tunicamycin treatment activated the RPN4 reporter, which was unaffected by mutation of any of the above promoter elements (Figure 8B).
 Hence, Hsf1 regulates basal RPN4 activity, but Pdr1/3, Yap1 and Hsf1 appear to be individually dispensable for RPN4 induction by ER stress.

 ![Figure 8.](https://cdn.elifesciences.org/articles/43244/elife-43244-fig8-v1.jpg)

-**Figure 8.:** RPN4 induction by ER stress.(A) Flow cytometric measurement of the activity of RPN4 reporter variants in untreated cells.
+**Figure 8.:** (A) Flow cytometric measurement of the activity of RPN4 reporter variants in untreated cells.
 Data are normalized to the reporter containing the native RPN4 promoter.
 The other reporters contain mutations in the two Pdr1/3 response elements (PDREm), the Yap1 response element (YREm) or the heat shock element (HSEm).
 Mean ±SEM, n = 4.
 (B) As in panel A, but after treatment with 5 µg/ml tunicamycin for the times indicated.
 Mean ±SEM, n = 3.
 (C) Flow cytometric measurement of the activity of the native RPN4 reporter in tpk1/2/3-as and tpk1/2/3 ∆msn2/4 cells treated with the ATP analog 1NM-PP1 for the times indicated.
 The analog-sensitive tpk1/2/3-as alleles enable specific inhibition of protein kinase A with 1NM-PP1.
 Mean ±SEM, n = 3.
 (D) RPN4 mRNA levels in wild-type (WT) and tpk1/2/3-as cells treated with 1NM-PP1 for the times indicated.
 Data are normalized to WT cells at t = 0.
 Mean ±SEM, n = 3.
 (E) Flow cytometric measurement of the activity of RPN4 reporter variants in WT and ∆msn2/4 cells treated with 5 µg/ml tunicamycin.
 Data are normalized to WT cells containing the reporter with the native RPN4 promoter.
 Mean ±SEM, n = 3.
 (F) Model for the cooperation of Rpn4 and the UPR.
 ER protein misfolding causes increased flux through the ERAD pathway, which strains proteasome capacity and inhibits efficient protein degradation (1).
 In addition, the UPR is activated (2).
 Severe ER stress leads to translocation defects, causing mislocalization of secretory proteins to the cytosol, where they cannot fold properly (3).
 These cytosolic misfolded proteins further burden the proteasome (4).
 As a result, Rpn4 is stabilized, the Rpn4 regulon is activated and proteasome biogenesis is enhanced.
 If cytosolic misfolded proteins persist, the RPN4 gene is induced (5), providing a second mechanism to increase Rpn4 abundance and augment proteasome biogenesis.

 Given that ER stress triggers the general stress response (Pincus et al., 2014), we asked whether Msn2/4 downstream of PKA can activate the RPN4 gene.
 We used a strain in which the PKA isoforms Tpk1/2/3 had been modified such that their enlarged ATP binding pockets allowed specific inhibition of these kinases with the bulky ATP analog 1NM-PP1 (Hao and O'Shea, 2012).
 1NM-PP1 treatment of cells harboring the analog-sensitive tpk1/2/3-as alleles induced both the RPN4 reporter and the endogenous RPN4 gene (Figure 8C and D).
 As expected, deletion of MSN2/4 strongly reduced activation of the RPN4 reporter upon PKA inhibition (Figure 8C).
 Activation of the RPN4 reporter by tunicamycin was blunted in ∆msn2/4 cells but not blocked (Figure 8E), suggesting that prolonged ER stress activates partially redundant mechanisms to induce RPN4.
 Accordingly, combined deletion of MSN2/4 and mutation of the YRE or the HSE additively reduced activation of the RPN4 reporter.
 Mutation of both the YRE and the HSE almost completely abolished reporter activation in a ∆msn2/4 background.
 These results show that multiple signaling pathways contribute to the induction of RPN4 transcription by ER stress.